 The Company maintains a defined contribution plan for all employees based in the United States.
-Under the plan, the Company contributes to the employee's retirement plan amounts ranging between one and four percent of the employee's annual salary.
-Such contributions for the years ended December 31, 2016 and 2015 were \$0.1 million and \$0.2 million, respectively.
+Under the plan, the Company contributes to the employee's retirement plan amounts ranging between one and five percent of the employee's annual salary effective January 1, 2017, and between one and four percent of the employee's annual salary prior to January 1, 2017.
+Such contributions for the years ended December 31, 2017 and 2016 were \$0.1 million for each year.